Cozy Grove

 Cozy Grove is a 2021 life simulation game developed and published by Spry Fox.
-It was released on iOS, macOS and tvOS through Apple Arcade in March 2021, alongside versions for consoles and Windows in April 2021.
+It was released on iOS, macOS and tvOS through Apple Arcade in March 2021 (no longer available), alongside versions for consoles and Windows in April 2021.
 The player character, a Spirit Scout, is tasked with soothing restless spirits.

 Gameplay

 Cozy Grove is a life simulation game taking place on an island.
-The player character, whose appearance and apparel can be customized, is tasked with helping spirits, most of whom are anthropomorphic bears, enter the afterlife by completing tasks, that differ depending on the character.
+The player character, whose appearance and apparel can be customized, is tasked with helping spirits, most of whom are anthropomorphic bears, enter the afterlife by completing tasks that differ depending on the character.
 The game involves scavenging and crafting for items.
 The game takes place in real time, with no option to skip or forward time.
 Every day has a new set of tasks for the player.

 Development

 Cozy Grove was inspired by Animal Crossing.
 Spry Fox CEO David Edery said he wanted to create a game that is somewhat similar to an iteration of Animal Crossing's formula, but has more focus on story.